-Police Beat for Sept.
+Police beat for Sept.
 1, 2020

 Angela Lee Nickell, 52, 500 block of Yale Road, Venice.
 Charge: possession of a controlled substance without a prescription (methamphetamine).
 Bond: $1,500.

 Rickey Thomas Wilkins, 63, 1600 block of S. Tamiami Trail, Venice.
-Charges: contempt of court, violating of injunction.
+Charges: two counts of contempt of court-violation of injunction.
 Bond: none.

 The North Port Police Department reported the following arrests: